 - Devotional Commentaries: these commentaries are designed to help the average Bible reader understand the meaning of the text.
 No understanding of Greek is required.
 All theological terms are clearly defined.

 - Mid–level Commentaries: these commentaries will often reference the original Greek.
-You do not need to know Greek, but each commentator assumes a basic understanding of Greek grammar and theological terms.
+You do not need to know Greek, but the commentator assumes a basic understanding of Greek grammar and theological terms.

 - Technical Commentaries: these commentaries contain Greek words and phrases using the Greek alphabet.
 Without a familiarity with New Testament Greek, popular theological works, and scholarly references, you will find these commentaries more difficult to understand.